Welcome to The Moray Council Website

 • conforming to a more formal classroom organisation

-• concentration on task
+• concentration on tasks

 • mastery of basic learning skills